Public Holidays in Ghana 2026 – National & Public Observances

 | Boxing Day | December 26 | Friday | Second day of Christmas |

-Ghana also has commemorative days that are recognized culturally but are not statutory non-working days.
-For example, African Union Day (May 25) is a commemorative day.
+Ghana also observes commemorative days that are recognized culturally but are not statutory non-working holidays.
+For example, African Union Day (May 25) is commemorated nationally but does not usually involve workplace closures.

 Substitution / “Substituted” Holidays Rule